Haggle1996/RevolutionPack/NOTES.md

 - IE and RC blast furnaces can now refine Harder Ores hard ores.
 - Forestry farms are now square; farm size multiplier has been reduced to 1
 - Forestry bees can make RotaryCraft yeast
+- Railcraft Blast Furnace and Coke Oven are removed.
+Use the Immersive Engineering equivalents
+- BuildCraft/Galacticraft Fuel is made in the Immersive Engineering refinery with Oil and Ender IO Rocket Fuel